 - Raw material extraction.
 The extraction and manufacture of vehicle materials is generally energy and GHG emissions intensive.
 This is the case for the materials that account for the greatest share of vehicle weight-including steel, plastics, aluminum, fluids and lubricants, iron castings, and other metals used in the vehicle powertrain.
 The extraction and production processes also result in other adverse environmental impacts, such as land degradation, soil contamination, and air and water pollution. - Vehicle assembly.
 The processes involved in vehicle assembly-painting, HVAC, lighting, heating, compressed air, welding, and material handling-account for about 8 to 17 percent of energy use and 3 to 7 percent of the water use over the vehicle material life-cycle (excluding vehicle operation), depending on the vehicle type.
 The painting process is the most energy- and emissions-intensive part of the assembly process. - Net environmental benefits of materials.
 Lightweight vehicle materials manufactured using aluminum, high-strength steel, and plastics and composites require more energy to produce than similar conventional steel components, but often offer overall life-cycle energy and emissions benefits through FE improvements.
+However, DOE has invested to decarbonize copper, iron and steel, and aluminum industries with an estimated total of 6.5 million metric tons of CO2 avoided annually through nine projects (DOE 2024d, 2024e).
 Although the production of weight-reducing materials requires more energy during the vehicle production phase, the operating efficiencies gained can be significant, often leading to a net decrease in environmental impacts and GHG emissions.
-However, mining of lightweight materials results in other environmental consequences, including adverse land and water use impacts.
+However, mining of lightweight materials results in other environmental consequences, including adverse land, air, and water use impacts.
 Consideration of multiple environmental impacts is necessary as attention to a single impact alone could miss the identification of other potentially significant impacts. - End-of-life practices.
 Vehicle disposal processes require about 27 percent as much energy and emit about 27 percent of the GHG emissions associated with vehicle assembly.
 The end-of-life pathway for vehicles and component materials has important environmental implications.
-Recovery of scrap from vehicles and other products allows manufacturers to increase their use of recycled material
+Recovery of scrap from vehicles and other products allows manufacturers to increase their use of recycled material inputs in place of virgin inputs, and thereby reduces upstream impacts on the environment.
+The amount of recycled material used in vehicle components, end-of-life recycling rate, lifetime of vehicles in use, and location of production all influence the magnitudes of life-cycle GHG emissions reductions and energy-use savings for vehicles.

-- inputs in place of virgin inputs, and thereby reduces upstream impacts on the environment.
-The amount of recycled material used in vehicle components, end-of-life recycling rate, lifetime of vehicles in use, and location of production all influence the magnitudes of life-cycle GHG emissions reductions and energy-use savings for vehicles. - Lithium-ion batteries.
-Lithium-ion batteries have become the standard in EV designs, but active-material chemistries continue to evolve.
+Lithium-ion batteries.
+Lithium-ion batteries with graphite anodes are the standard in EV designs, but active-material chemistries continue to evolve.
 Battery manufacture is an energy-intensive process; however, because BEVs have significantly lower vehicle-use-phase emissions, they have lower life-cycle emissions than ICE vehicles.
 Studies show recent declines in life-cycle GHG emissions from BEVs and point to significant emissions reduction potential.
 However, mining for critical minerals (also referred to as energy-transition resources) used in batteries and processing causes local adverse environmental impacts including air, soil, and water pollution, and concerns related to resource scarcity.
 The production process also requires high levels of water consumption.
 Recent research has focused on battery reuse and recycling technologies, as new processes are being developed to mitigate concerns over increasing solid waste flows and to address the growing demand for lithium and other raw materials.
-Recovery of secondary lithium from batteries is growing, but not yet keeping pace with the rate of primary lithium production.
-Reuse and recycling are already playing an important role in reducing reliance on critical mineral supplies and lessening environmental impacts caused by mining.
+Recovery of secondary lithium from batteries is growing, but at present most lithium is not recovered from end-of-life batteries from all sectors.
+While current mineral reuse and recycling is low, in the future these practices could reduce reliance on critical mineral supplies and lessen environmental impacts caused by mining.